virgilseo/feedreader-project/README.md

 ##### RSS Feeds

-In this test we are making sure that the rss feeds are defined and they contain a name and a URL.
+In this test we are making sure that the RSS feeds are defined and they contain a name and a URL.

 ##### The Menu